aws-samples/config-resource-compliance-dashboard/README.md

     ```
     cid-cmd deploy --resources 'cid-crcd.yaml' --quicksight-datasource-role 'REPLACE-WITH-CLOUDFORMATION-OUTPUT' --tag1 'REPLACE_WITH_CUSTOM_TAG_1' --tag2 'REPLACE_WITH_CUSTOM_TAG_2' --tag3 'REPLACE_WITH_CUSTOM_TAG_3' --tag4 'REPLACE_WITH_CUSTOM_TAG_4' --dashboard-id 'cid-crcd' --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard'
     ```
-1. During installation the CID-CMD tool will ask you `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, you already have a datasource called `CID-CMD-Athena`.
-Select it, otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
+1. The CID-CMD tool will prompt you to select a datasource: `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, select the existing datasource `CID-CMD-Athena`.
+Otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
-1. When asked `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
+1. When prompted `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
-1. When asked `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.
+1. When prompted `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.

+###### Configure dataset refresh schedule (optional)
-1. By default, the data sets for the CRCD dashboard are refreshed once a day.
-Optionally, you can configure the Refresh Schedule in QuickSight with the frequency you specify:
+By default, the data sets for the CRCD dashboard are refreshed once a day.
+You can optionally configure the Refresh Schedule in QuickSight with a different frequency:
-   - Navigate to QuickSight and then Datasets.
+1. Navigate to QuickSight and then Datasets.
-   - All the datasets for this dashboard have `config_` as prefix.
+1. All the datasets for this dashboard have the prefix `config_`.
-   - Click on a Dataset, and then open the Refresh tab.
+1. Click on a dataset, and then open the Refresh tab.
-   - Click on Add a new schedule, select Full refresh and a frequency.
+1. Click on `Add a new schedule`, select `Full refresh`, and choose the desired frequency.

-1. Visualize the dashboard:
+###### Visualize the dashboard
-   - Navigate to QuickSight and then Dashboards.
+1. Navigate to QuickSight and then Dashboards.
-   - Make sure you are in the correct region.
+1. Ensure you are in the correct region.
-   - Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard.
+1. Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard.

 #### Manual setup of S3 replication
-_You can skip this paragraph if you selected_ `yes` _on CloudFormation parameter_ `Configure cross-account replication` _at step 2 above._
+_Skip this section if you selected_ `yes` _on CloudFormation parameter_ `Configure cross-account replication` _in step 2._

 Log onto the Log Archive Account and open the Amazon S3 console.
 You can replicate AWS Config files from the centralized Log Archive bucket to the Dashboard bucket through an Amazon S3 Replication configuration, follow these [instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-walkthrough-2.html).
-* Specify the IAM role created by the CloudFormation template at step 2, this is reported in the output values of the CloudFormation template itself.
+* Specify the IAM role created by the CloudFormation template at step 2, as reported in the output values of the CloudFormation template.

 ## Destroy resources